Skip to content

 Read February 2026

 This book is divided into two parts.
 Part One does a very good job at convincing you why deep work is important, and Part Two is about the rules and methods that we can adopt to do deep work.
-Rule of Commas: A comma signals to the reader: **“pause here - a new piece of information is coming.”**

 Notes